 Storing vaccination status data

-Care homes must keep records about vaccination or medical exemption status to comply with the new law, and process the information in line with data protection law (UK GDPR).
+Care homes must keep records about vaccination and exemption checks to comply with the law, and process the information in line with data protection law (UK GDPR).

 The registered person may need to share these records with the CQC.

-If someone lives in England or Wales, they can prove their vaccination or exemption status using:
+If someone lives in England, they can show proof of their vaccination or exemption status using one of these:

 The CQC will check that registered care homes in England are complying with the law as part of their usual monitoring and inspection processes.